Melatonin (Circadin® brand)

 How should I take or use this medication?

-- The prolonged-release (PR) tablet must be swallowed whole with water or other liquids; do not crush, chew or cut into half.
+• The prolonged-release (PR) tablet must be swallowed whole with water or other liquids; do not crush or chew the tablet.

 What should I do if I forget to take or use this medication?